Carbonnade Flamande is a classic and delicious Belgian (Flemish) beef and beer stew that is very easy to cook despite its long cooking time.

 What beer should I use?

-The choice of beer for this recipe is incredibly important, do not be tempted to go for a lager or a stout!
+The choice of beer for this recipe is incredibly important; do not be tempted to go for a lager or a stout!

 I have read of some people using Newcastle Brown ale, I had to test it for research (honest).
-It wasn’t bad but it wasn’t quite right.
+It wasn't bad, but it wasn't quite right.

 Is the redcurrant jelly traditional?

-No, it is an addition that I make because Sirop de Liège, the traditional sweetening element is not readily available in the UK.
+No, it is an addition that I make because Sirop de Liège, the traditional sweetening element, is not readily available in the UK.

 Are there no vegetables?

-No, this is pretty much a vegetable-free zone in its traditional form.
-Carrots are often added in some versions making it quite similar to a dish from the Netherlands, but they are considered to be too sweet by most traditionalists.
+Carrots are often added in some versions, making it quite similar to a dish from the Netherlands, but they are considered to be too sweet by most traditionalists.

 Can I cook this on the hob?